danny00747/tfe-report/src/07_design.md

 The system is made of three components :

-   - The backend Spring Boot application as an API to be consumed by the Angular application.
+   - The backend Spring Boot application as a REST API to be consumed by the Angular application.
    - The frontend Angular application as the client side of this whole system.
    - The PostgreSQL database used by the API.